BetterTheWorld/feed-challenge-api/README.md

 It's up to you whether you want to use component state, MobX (which we use) or Redux.

+### React Bonus

-React Bonus: Have filters/toggles to show only the "shared" activities or opnly the "posted" activities, or all of the activities.
+Have filters/toggles to show only the "shared" activities or opnly the "posted" activities, or all of the activities.

 ## Endpoints